Jypear/tocketry/docs/handbooks/conditions/syntax/index.rst

 ================

 Condition syntax is the highest level in terms of creating conditions.
-It is a string syntax which is parsed by Rocketry's condition parser.
+It is a string syntax which is parsed by Tocketry's condition parser.
 It is fast to type and simple.
 It is very suitable for quick scheduling or in simple applications but the downside is that static code analyzers